Table of contents

 Training Lines

-Training lines can be extremely useful, especially during the initial stages of training and when teaching your rescue dog to recall commands.
+Training lines can be instrumental, especially during the initial stages of training and when teaching your rescue dog to recall commands.
 They provide freedom while keeping your dog safe and under control.

 Comfortable Bed

 Beds needn’t be expensive.
-You can get a duvet that will provide your rescue dog with a comfortable sleeping space.
+You can get a duvet to provide your rescue dog with a comfortable sleeping space.
 Gradually, you can buy a suitable bed once you understand their size and preferences.
-Just like humans, dogs love to be able to stretch out when they are relaxing and believe me, it is amazing how big they can suddenly; become
+Just like humans, dogs love to be able to stretch out when they are relaxing, believe me.
+It is incredible how big they can suddenly become

 Introducing Rescue Dogs to Existing Dogs.